 Peptic Ulcer Treatments

 Important Reminder: This information is only intended to provide guidance, not definitive medical advice.
 Please consult a GI doctor about your specific peptic ulcer condition.
-Only a trained, experienced GI doctor like Dr. Khodadadian can determine an accurate diagnosis and proper treatment for your peptic ulcers.
+Only trained, experienced GI doctors like our doctors can determine an accurate diagnosis and proper treatment for your peptic ulcers.